Poster and Creative Exhibit Guidelines and Templates

 Creative exhibits and other display methods

 If you choose this option on your registration form, you’ll also need to describe briefly what you have in mind and how your research is well-suited to your proposed presentation method.
-We will contact you further regarding your proposed display.
+Presenters will be given space roughly the size of a 6-8′ table.
+We will contact you further regarding your proposed display to determine your needs.